Belief system Jesus' Apostles practices

 The apostles are recorded as baptizing in the Name of Jesus.

 The church was born on the day of Pentecost in Jerusalem, as recorded in Acts chapter 2.
 Acts 2:38 - Peter preached to the crowd gathered by the interest in the Spirit being poured out in Acts 2:1-4.
-Their hearts were moved by his sermon after the demonstration of men and women receiving the Holy Spirit because they heard them speaking in tongues.
-When they asked, "what shall we do?"
+His sermon moved their hearts after the demonstration of men and women receiving the Holy Spirit because they heard them speaking in tongues.
+When they asked, "What shall we do?"
 Peter preached they should "Repent, and be baptized, every one of you, in the name of Jesus Christ, for the remission of sins, and ye shall receive the gift of the Holy Spirit." and that "The promise is unto you, and to your children, and to all that are afar off, as many as the Lord our God shall call." in verse 39.
 This baptismal formula of being baptized in Jesus' name was used in Acts 8, 10, and 19.
-Paul referenced being baptized in Jesus' name as well to the Corinthian church.
-ACts 4:12
+Paul also referenced being baptized in Jesus' name to the Corinthian church.
+Acts 4:12.